TIM Tools Administrative Center

 An Admin Center for people who have no time for manuals.
 The processes for uploading schools and members, assigning administrators and observers, viewing summary usage reports and other common tasks are all explained within the Center.
 Most importantly, the Admin Center in where you will access your TIM Tools data.
 Pasting the raw data into specially-designed templates instantly generates extensive reports that identify needs, provide insight into the current levels of technology integration, and pinpoint the most pressing (and promising) professional development topics.

 The TIM Tools Administrative Center gives administrators the ability to upload lists of schools and members, assign observers, administer member passwords, and generate reports.
 The district version also allows the grouping of schools into zones for assigning administrative and observation responsibilities.
 The Administrative Center provides great flexibility in how the TIM-O is used.
 One school might limit observer status to upper-level administrators.
 Another school might include department heads and team leaders as observers.
 Still another might grant observer status to all faculty members so that they can conduct peer observations.
 Reports of all completed observations can be viewed in the Administrative Center or downloaded as a spreadsheet.

 Figure 1: Dashboard.
-The Admin Center dashboard give a high-level snapshot of general membership, schools, zones, administrators, and observers.
+The Admin Center dashboard gives a high-level snapshot of general membership, schools, zones, administrators, and observers.
 It also shows total activity of each of the five tools.

-NOTE: Your district’s name will appear in the banner on each page where you see the words “FCIT Trial” in the screenshots.
+NOTE: Your district’s name will appear in the banner on each page where you see the words “Anytowne Public Schools” in the screenshots.